 Beth Tzedec Congregation, Conservative synagogue in Forest Hill, Toronto, Canada

-The congregation formed in 1955 from the merger of Goel Tzedec and Beth Hamidrash Hagadol Chevra Tehillim, two established Toronto Jewish communities.
-This union brought together different traditions and created a stronger religious community.
+The congregation was formed in 1955 through the merger of two long-standing Toronto Jewish communities, Goel Tzedec and Beth Hamidrash Hagadol Chevra Tehillim.
+This union brought together different traditions and laid the foundation for one of the largest Conservative Jewish congregations in North America.

-The name Beth Tzedec means 'House of Righteousness' and reflects the community's commitment to justice.
-Today, members gather here for prayer, religious celebrations, and social events that shape Jewish life in the city.
+The name Beth Tzedec means 'House of Righteousness' in Hebrew, reflecting the values the community was built on.
+Today, members gather here for religious celebrations and social events that shape Jewish life in the city.

 The community of curious travelers